FOSSEE/st-scripts/multiple_plots/script.rst

 ..
 R25

-As we can see subplot command takes three arguments, the first being the number of rows of subplots that must be created, in this case we have 2 as the first argument so it spilts the plotting area horizontally for two subplots.
+As we can see subplot command takes three arguments, the first being the number ofrows of subplots that must be created,in this case we have 2 as the first argument so it spilts the plotting area horizontally for two subplots.
 The second argument specifies the number of coloumns of subplots that must be created.
 We passed 1 as the argument so the plotting area won't be split vertically and the last argument